 How Did I Get an Ant Infestation?

 We’ve all discovered an ant problem in our home at one time or another.
 This discovery can come with a lot of confusion, seeing as ants often seemingly appear out of nowhere.
 Unbeknownst to many, there are a number of things in your home that could be welcoming ants right inside.
 With ants being the number one household pest nationwide, including here in the Bay Area, it’s crucial to know how to stop an ant infestation before it starts.
-The experts at The Hitmen Termite & Pest Control are here to help you learn how to make your property less attractive to ants in the first place—read on to find out how!
+The experts at Western Exterminator, formerly Hitmen are here to help you learn how to make your property less attractive to ants in the first place—read on to find out how!

 Where Do Ants Hide Inside?